-Figure 19.
+Figure 22.
 Dual Output Fast Read Sequence Diagram

-7.9 Quad Output Fast Read (6Bh)
+7.9 Quad Output Fast Read (6BH)

 The Quad Output Fast Read command is followed by 3-byte address (A23-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO3, IO2, IO1 and IO0.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
+The Quad Enable bit (QE) of Status Register (S9) must be set to enable for the Quad Output Fast Read command.

-Figure 20.
+Figure 23.
 Quad Output Fast Read Sequence Diagram

-7.10 Dual I/O Fast Read (BBh)
+7.10 Dual I/O Fast Read (BBH)